DualShock: DualShock

 Introduced in late 1997, the DualShock Analog Controller (SCPH-1200) can provide vibration feedback based on game activity, as well as input through two analog sticks.
 Its name derives from its dual vibration motors.
-These motors are housed within the handles, with the left one being larger and more powerful than the one on the right, so to allow for varying levels of vibration.
+These motors are housed within the handles, with the left one being larger and more powerful than the one on the right, to allow for varying levels of vibration.
 In comparison, the Nintendo 64's Rumble Pak has only one motor and is powered by a battery, while the DualShock has two motors and all corded varieties of the DualShock are powered directly by the PlayStation.
 The rumble feature of the DualShock is similar to that of the Japanese version of the Dual Analog Controller released a few months earlier, which was completely absent on all Dual Analog controllers released outside of Japan.